 From: Hamilton, ON, Canada

-1968 saw the band relocate to the U.S. for about 3-months where they gigged in the Times Square area of Manhattan.
-Even for NYC, they were ahead of their time when it came to their paint, costumes and stage theatrics.
-What was missing though was a truly talented front man, who in 1969 they finally found in Fraser Loveman (lead vocals), a Toronto area talent and former British Modbeats lead singer who they had been eyeing for quite some time.
-Loveman was initially hesitant to joint, but once he saw the Village S.T.O.P.'s mind blowing stage show, he quickly came on board replacing Pope.
-It was also at around this time that band recorded their one and only 45 ('North Country' b/w 'Vibration') on the local Ruby label.
-Unfortunately, the record company had mistakenly switched the sides ('Vibration' was supposed to be the promo), and that combined with little promotion and pressing resulted in poor sales.
-This disappointment, combined with other marketing snafus and growing internal strife prompted the group to call it quits by the end of the year.
+1968 saw the band relocate to the U.S. for about three months where they gigged in the Times Square area of Manhattan.
+Even for New York City, they were ahead of their time when it came to their paint, costumes and stage theatrics.
+What was missing though was a truly talented frontman, who in 1969 they finally found in Fraser Loveman (lead vocals), a Toronto area talent and former British Modbeats lead singer who they had been eyeing for quite some time.
+Loveman was initially hesitant to joint, but once he saw the Village S.T.O.P.'s mind blowing stage show, he quickly came on board, replacing Pope.
+It was also at around this time that the band recorded their one and only 45 ('North Country' b/w 'Vibration') on the local Ruby label.
+Unfortunately, the record company had mistakenly switched the sides ('Vibration' was supposed to be the promo), and that, combined with little promotion and pressing, resulted in poor sales.
+This disappointment, along with other marketing snafus and growing internal strife, prompted the group to call it quits by the end of the year.

 Artist information sources include: An article by former Village S.T.O.P. guitarist Paul Marcoux at Citizenfreak.com.

 (Original 45 Label: Ruby T-56195, B - January, 1969)